OrderN/CONQUEST-release/docs/CONQUEST-manual/moldyn.rst

 they can be controlled with the same chain by setting ``MD.CellNHC F``.
 An *ad hoc* drag factor specified by ``MD.PDrag`` reduces the thermostat and cell velocities at every timestep to damp out the ringing fluctuations.
-In this case, they are reduced by :math:`10/200 ~ 5%`, which strictly speaking breaks the NPT dynamicss, but not significantly, and the stability is significantly improved.
+In this case, they are reduced by :math:`10/200 \simeq 5\%`, which strictly speaking breaks the NPT dynamics, but not significantly, and the stability is significantly improved.

 Note that the NPT ensemble can also be generated correctly by thermostatting using the SVR thermostat, although the meaning of the parameter ``MD.tauT`` is